 By Tony Perkins

-Tony Perkins is president of the Family Research Council, a Christian public policy ministry based in Washington, D.C., and, interim pastor of Greenwell Springs Baptist Church in the Baton Rouge, La., area.
-This column originally was posted at FRC.org.
+Tony Perkins is president of the Family Research Council and interim pastor at First Baptist Church Denham Springs.
+This column was originally posted Jan.
+30 at FRC.org.